 Piggy Bank App, now called PiggyVest is an app that helps you save money and is very rightly number one on our Top 3 Investment Apps list.
 First you register an account, get a username and a password and then add a ATM and send a deposit.

 Choose from automatic daily, weekly, monthly savings plans to suit your needs.
 You can also save as you go, or on your own terms.
 Withdrawals are resctricted to withdrawal days or a date you set.
-You can even do like treasury bills and save for 30 days, 90 days, etc. I just opened an account to save for my next trip so wish me luck.
+You can even do like treasury bills and save for 30 days, 90 days, etc.

 First the name is ingenious.